-Enforcing the procedures, standards, and requirements of the ASRC Training Standards, Operations Manual and Administration Manual.
+2.1.1 Enforcing the procedures, standards, and requirements of the ASRC Credentialing Policy Manual, and training-related matters that may also be set forth in the ASRC Operational Guidance Manual and ASRC Administrative Manual.

-Evaluating member applicants for training certification for compliance with the ASRC Training Standards, in accordance with procedures specified therein; proposing to the Group for a vote all applicants for Active Membership.
+2.1.2 Evaluating member applications for training certification for compliance with the ASRC Credentialing Policy Manual, in accordance with the procedures specified therein.

-Informing the Secretary of the Board of all membership actions taken by the Group Training Officer, within 40 days of such action; and working closely with a Training Coordinator in any sponsored Probationary Groups
+2.1.3 The GTO of an ASRC Certified Group charged by the ASRC Board with sponsoring an ASRC Probationary Group shall work closely with a training contact in the sponsored Probationary Group to mentor and oversee compliance with the ASRC credentialing system.

-In the case of applicants for at-large Probationary or Certified Membership, the Board shall charge a Group Training Officer from one of the Certified Groups with examining the applicant and with reporting to the Board regarding the suitability of the applicant for that membership category.
+2.2 In the case of applicants for At-Large membership, the ASRC Board shall charge a Group Training Officer from one of the Certified Groups with overseeing the Position Task Book process for the At-Large member.
 Further, this Group Training Officer or

-his successors shall be responsible for continued monitoring of this individual's compliance with the provisions of the ASRC Training Standards and these Bylaws once membership has been granted by the Board.
+his/her successors shall be responsible for continued monitoring of the At-Large

+individual's compliance with the provisions of the ASRC credentialing system after At-Large membership has been granted by the ASRC Board.

-Probationary Members
+3. Probationary Members

-Probationary Membership may be offered to applicants who wish to become Certified Members, but who have not yet met the requirements for Certified Membership.
+3.1 Probationary Membership may be offered by a Certified Group to applicants who wish to become Certified Members, but who have not yet met the requirements for Certified Membership.

-Probationary Membership shall be granted to any applicant who secures a simple majority of the votes cast in a scheduled membership meeting of the Group to which he or she applies
+3.2 Probationary Membership shall be granted to any applicant as deemed appropriate by the Group to which he or she applies.

+3.3 All members of an ASRC Probationary Group shall be recognized as Probationary Members until such time as the Group becomes Certified as referenced in Article III.
+Member qualifications or certifications attained (CQ, FTM, FTL) while a Group is considered an ASRC Probationary Group shall be fully recognized by the conference when the Board considers the Group for ASRC Certified Group status.

-Probationary Members shall have no rights of voting or of holding office in the Group or the Conference.
+3.4 Probationary Members shall have no automatic rights of voting or of holding office in the ASRC.

-Certified Members
+4. Certified Members

-Certified Membership shall be conferred upon those applicants who are certified by the Group Training Officer (or the Board itself, for applicants for at-large memberships) to have satisfied the requirements for such membership and who have secured a simple majority of the votes cast in a scheduled membership meeting of the Group to which he or she applies.
+4.1 Certified Membership shall be conferred upon those applicants who are qualified as ASRC Call-Out Qualified (CQ) or who hold a higher level of ASRC certification, in accordance with the ASRC qualification and certification procedures.

-All Certified Members shall have all rights of voting and of eligibility for office in the ASRC and in the Groups in which they hold membership.
+4.2.
+All Certified Members shall have all rights of voting and of eligibility for office in the ASRC.

-Certified Members who are members of more than one Certified Group must state to the Conference Secretary, if requested, the Certified Group in which they wish to hold their primary membership.
+4.3.
+Certified Members who are Group members of more than one Certified Group must state to the ASRC Secretary, if requested, the Certified Group in which they wish to hold their primary membership.

-Sustaining Members
+5. Sustaining Members

-Sustaining Membership may be offered by the ASRC and by each of its Groups to those organizations and individuals who wish to contribute monetary, material or moral support to the ASRC or to one of the Groups.
+5.1 Sustaining Membership may be offered by Certified Groups or by the ASRC to those organizations and individuals who wish to contribute monetary, material or moral support to the ASRC or to one of the Groups.

-Sustaining members shall have no voting rights in the ASRC or in Certified Groups.
+5.2 Sustaining members shall have no voting rights in the ASRC.

-Termination Of Membership and Disciplinary Measures
+6. Termination of Membership and Disciplinary Measures

-Any member may resign his or her membership upon notice by him or her to the Group Training Officer of his Group or to the Secretary of the Board.
+6.1 Any member may resign his or her ASRC membership upon notice by him/her to the Group Training Officer of his/her Group or to the ASRC Secretary.

-The Board shall publish in the Administration Manual disciplinary measures including procedures for investigations into:
+6.2 The ASRC Board shall publish in the ASRC Administrative Manual disciplinary measures including procedures for investigations into and actions associated with:

-alleged activity that may have brought the ASRC or a Certified Group into disrepute.
+6.2.1 alleged activity that may have brought the ASRC, a Group or a member into disrepute.

-6.2.2. alleged violations of ASRC or Group rules, regulations and procedures.
+6.2.2 alleged violations of the ASRC governance documents.